jobial-io/scase/README.md

 In addition, we would like to:

-* Be able to access the service from anywhere, in a type-safe way
+* Be able to access services from anywhere, in a type-safe way, using the same API

 * Decouple the business logic from frameworks like **Akka** or **AWS Lambda**